Things I wish I had known when I was first starting out in family law.

 You Are Building Your Brand

 Even before you open your legal practice, you can network.
 Take advantage of opportunities to volunteer your services.
-Treat every relationship as one you will need to secure your future.
+Treat every relationship as the one you will need to secure your future.
 Give people a reason to trust you and to remember you.
 Ask people to tell their family and friends about you.

 Be very careful about what you put on social media.
 Social media has cost people their reputation and had destroyed relationships.
 This includes potential relationships that would have built your business.
 Anything posted on social media is fair game and will be used against you.
 It does not matter how secure your settings are set, there is a way to gain access to your social media.
 Never underestimate the council you are working against or the people being represented.